trussworks/terraform-aws-logs/README.md

 * [RedShift](https://aws.amazon.com/redshift/)
 * [S3](https://aws.amazon.com/s3/)

-## Usage for a single log bucket storing logs from multiple services
+## Usage for a single log bucket storing logs from all services

     # Allows all services to log to bucket
     module "aws_logs" {